 - Specify other venues at which the tutorial or parts thereof has or will be presented, in addition to explaining if/how the proposed tutorial differs from these other editions.
 Links to the slides of those tutorial editions should be included in the proposal.

-- Brief professional biography of the presenter(s) documenting their expertise as well as previous training and speaking experience (such as teaching and tutorial presentation).
+- Brief professional biography of the presenter(s) documenting their seniority (we recommend to have at least one junior researcher), expertise, as well as previous training and speaking experience (such as teaching and tutorial presentation).

 All proposals will be reviewed and discussed by the Tutorial Chairs as well as a committee of senior Semantic Web representatives.